How To Help The Environment In Your Community: Top Ten Tips

 - Organize rallies, marches, human chains and street theatre at public places to spread environmental awareness.

-- Organize A Trash Pick-Up – Litter on the sidewalk, in the streets, or in peoples yards.
+- Organize A Trash Pick-Up – Litter on the sidewalk, in the streets, or in people’s yards.
 Plastic pieces are so detrimental to wildlife that getting it out of the environment and into recycling or proper trash disposal is so important.
-Organize a trash pick-up day with a group of friends, co-workers, your neighbours, or even a group of family members.
+Organize a trash pick-up day with a group of friends, co-workers, your neighbors, or even a group of family members.
 Bring bags and gloves and head to an area like a big park or a beach, where you can spend about 30-60 minutes helping green the community by picking up garbage.
 Hopefully this will encourage people who see you in action to think about littering and maybe even entice them to pitch in.

 - Enhance Your Neighborhood– the goal for his project is basically to encourage residents to do more walking!
 What are some ways you can make walking even more enjoyable in your neighborhood?
 You may need to connect with your local government before making some of these changes, but ideas include: